testrecorder/spring-test-recorder/README.md

 		}
 	}

-The function calls getEmployee from EmployeeRepository, an injected component.
+The method calls getEmployee from EmployeeRepository, an injected component.
+We add @RecordMockForTest to EmployeeRepository class to mark that we want this class mocked in the tests.

+    @RecordMockForTest
 	public class EmployeeRepository {
 		public Employee getEmployee(int id) throws Exception {
 			// ...